'very responsive and knowledgeable’ team

 - banking and finance, reorganisation and insolvencies

-- advising on equity capital markets with a particular focus on the AIM and ISDX markets
+- advising on equity capital markets with a particular focus on the AIM market

 We also have extensive experience of working on cross-border transactions.

 Our tax team provides strategic advice to entrepreneurs and businesses on the whole spectrum of tax issues encountered through the business life-cycle to ensure that efficient tax structures are in place and liabilities minimised.
 For example, we regularly advise on M&A tax planning and entrepreneurs' relief, investment structures such as SEIS and EIS, reorganisations and restructurings and public listings, in addition to the use of R&D tax credits.